-Most of what we believe to be true about diets are really just untruths that have been perpetuated without being examined too closely.
-Diet myths are often widely held, commonly believed, and often totally false.
+Most of what we believe to be true about diets are lies that have been perpetuated without being examined too closely.
+Diet myths are widely held, commonly believed, and mostly false.

 In the seven years that I’ve been sharing my experiences and understanding of weight loss for women over 50; I’ve come to believe that there is no one thing that works for everyone and that most diet information is harmful not just to our bodies but to our hearts and souls as well.

 The following diet myths keep us locked in to believing that something is wrong with us if we can’t diet.

 My friends, dieting is hard and not sustainable because there is something wrong with dieting, not because there is something wrong with you!Sara

 When I first started writing about weight loss, I was very restrictive.
 I didn’t restrict calories, I ate plenty of those.